Kobalt KT1015 Table Saw Review

 The dust port sprayed most of the sawdust out and away from me, piling it up in a hill.

-Once I was comfortable, I did the real cuts I needed for my project and was very happy with the results.
+Once I was comfortable with the Kobalt table saw, I did the real cuts I needed for my project and was very happy with the results.

 Here is a picture of the side showing the yellow power switch and the blade adjustment wheel.
 You can raise or lower the blade by spinning the wheel.